-If the baseplate, safety cables, hitch receiver or any supplementary towing equipment is not rated at the weight of the towed vehicle and all its contents, it may fail during towing, which may cause property damage, personal injury or even death.
+If the baseplate, safety cables, hitch receiver or any supplementary towing equipment is not rated at the weight of the towed vehicle and all its contents it may fail during towing.

 If the motorhome hitch receiver has an extension, do not tow if the tow bar is more than three inches out of level.